homeomorfismo/teaching-notes/DifferentialCalculus/02Limits.typ

 A sequence in a space#footnote[
   Here, _space_ means a _set_ (a collection of objects) endowed with some _structure_.
-  Out predilect structure are _metric spaces_, i.e., we have a distance.
+  Our preferred structure are _metric spaces_, i.e., we have a distance.
-  We will go into it later but it is *not* the main focus of the course.
+  We will go into it later, but it is *not* the main focus of the course.
 ]
 $X$ is _basically_#footnote[
   The mathematical jargon may not be amicable, but makes it more fun to write